 Aside from its sleek appearance, its automatic features and mileage of approximately 14-20 km, as well as its high level of security and safety, make it one of the best for long drives.
 17. Genesis G80 The Genesis G80 offers an elegant design and a turbocharged engine that is suitable for long-distance travel.

-Is it better to buy petrol or diesel car?
+Is it better to buy a diesel or petrol car?

 Diesel engines are more efficient than petrol ones because of the high energy content of diesel fuel.
 While petrol cars are closing the gap for efficiency, diesel is still a better choice for drivers doing lots of motorway miles.